Peek2: Regex-free Byte-level Byte-Pair Encoding Pretokenizer for LLM Inference on Edge Devices: Background: Cl100k Analysis

-Matches any group of letters, usually forming a word in Latin scripts, or a subsentence in East Asian scripts.
-The part before the question mark \verb~?~, ensures that it \texttt{Left Snap} to anything not of Unicode Letter Class, Unicode Number, ASCII CR, or ASCII LF.
+\paragraph{Branch1 handles words.} Matches any group of letters, usually forming a word in Latin scripts, or a subsentence in East Asian scripts.
+It \texttt{Left Snaps} one character not of Unicode Letter Class, Unicode Number Class, ASCII CR, or ASCII LF.